 What needs of The Rockefeller University are addressed by the Stavros Niarchos Foundation–David Rockefeller River Campus project?

-What buildings will be added as part of the Stavros Niarchos Foundation–David Rockefeller River Campus project?
+What buildings have been added as part of the Stavros Niarchos Foundation–David Rockefeller River Campus project?

 How was the Kravis Research Building constructed?

 To minimize disruptions to commuters and residents, the building's steel skeleton was prefabricated off-site and transported via barge in 19 sections that were hoisted into place during overnight hours.
 There were brief closures of the FDR Drive, in compliance with Department of Transportation guidelines, during the hours as the modules were installed.

 How much new space will the Kravis Research Building provide?

 The Kravis Research Building has 135,600 square feet of laboratory space on two floors, enough to accommodate over 600 scientific personnel.
 The building is designed with open floor plans to enable collaboration and maximize flexibility.
 By eliminating interior structural columns and mechanical shafts found in most older buildings, the design allows laboratory layouts to be modified to serve new research requirements.
 Workspaces have stunning views of the East River and will have convenient connections to other research buildings and campus facilities.

 Construction began in the summer of 2015 and was completed in 2019.
 The building was dedicated on May 17, 2019.